Skip navigation

 Brand protection

-Want to trademark the name of a business?
+Want to trade mark the name of a business?
 Our quick guide provides everything you need to know

 Business names are often a company's most important brand.
-This guide provides an overview of what you need to know to trademark and protect the name of a business
+This guide provides an overview of what you need to know to trade mark and protect the name of a business

 Picture of a sign on a shop that says open.
 Demonstrates "trademark the name of a business"